Helpful Resources for Connection and Wellness Amidst Uncharted Times

 - We would also truly appreciate financial donations to help us continue this program and serve local families in need during this challenging time.
 Click here to make a donation.

-Click here to learn more about Food For Kids, including a downloadable copy of our Shelf-Stable Shopping List, and follow us on Facebook, Instagram and Twitter to hear about the latest Food For Kids donations.
+Click here to learn more about Food For Kids and additional COVID-19 updates, as well as a downloadable copy of our Shelf-Stable Shopping List and more, and follow us on Facebook, Instagram and Twitter to hear about the latest Food For Kids donations.

 The CARES Act and Charitable Contributions to Qualifying Organizations, including the Volunteer Center

 - Individuals who claim the standard deduction in 2020: Deduct up to $300 of cash donations.